-Once you’ve done this for all of the stocks on your watchlist, you probably have some favorites emerging.
-Hopefully they have high volatility and nice, clean patterns.
+Do this for all of the stocks on your watchlist, you probably have some favorites emerging.
+Hopefully, they have high volatility and clean patterns.

-If you have a few really strong contenders, you may want to outline a trading pattern for each of the stocks, so that if the criteria you’ve set have been met, you’ll be ready to rock and roll and execute the trade.
+If you have a few really strong contenders, you may want to outline a trading pattern for each stock.
+That way if the setup is there, you’ll be ready to execute the trade.
+You gotta be prepared.

 #5 Follow Your Stock Indicators and Favorite Patterns

 Next is the hard part: the watchful waiting.
-You have a strong watchlist, and you have planned your entries and exits.
-You have a potential trading plan for a few strong contenders and trading plans with entries, exits, and stop losses.
+You have a strong watchlist with a few strong contenders and trading plans with entries, exits, and stop losses.

-It’s important to keep on monitoring what happens with a stock, because the landscape is ever changing.
-What happens to a stock as you monitor could make a trade more appetizing, or could make you want to walk away.
+It’s important to keep monitoring what happens with a stock — the market is ever-changing.
+A stock could move and be more appetizing as a trade, or it could make you want to walk away.

-Here’s what’s really key: Even if you never end up trading a stock you’re following, you’ll always learn something from monitoring it.
+Here’s what’s really key: Even if you never trade a stock on your watchlist, you can always learn something from watching it.

-For instance, if you’ve been waiting for an entry point for the stock and you hear big news that the company has a big new merger or an exciting new hire, this could be the time to jump on executing the trade while the price is right.
+Now, if you’re waiting for an entry point for a trade and you hear big news that the company has a big new merger or an exciting new hire, this could be the time to execute your trade.

-On the other hand, negative news could provoke you to decide to short sell, or might make you rethink the stock in question.
+On the other hand, negative news might make you rethink the trade or consider going short.

-Remember, though: Just because a stock is on your watchlist doesn’t mean you ever have to trade it!
+Just because a stock is on your watchlist doesn’t mean you ever have to trade it.

 #7 Improve Your Trading Skills

 When you improve your trading skills, it’s like a rising tide that lifts all boats.
-That is to say that the caliber of every trading technique, including finding worthwhile high-volatility stocks, will improve.
+So the caliber of your trading techniques, including finding worthwhile highly-volatile penny stocks, will improve.

-My Trading Challenge was designed to offer just that: a mentor-based approach where I can teach my students how to benefit from my good trading techniques and experience.
+My Trading Challenge is a mentor-based program where I teach students how to trade.
+My students can benefit from my trading techniques and experience.
 They can find out how to avoid the mistakes I made while I was learning.

-High-volatility penny stocks can provide opportunities to grow your account quickly and exponentially.
+Volatile penny stocks can provide opportunities to grow your account — but you gotta be smart about it.

-This can be extremely enticing for traders at any level, but it’s particularly appealing to traders with small accounts, as it lets them in on the action without a huge output of cash.
+This can be enticing for traders at any level, but it’s particularly appealing to traders with small accounts.

-However, as the name implies, these stocks are indeed volatile.
-It’s very easy to make mistakes that can cost you capital if you don’t do your research.
+But as the name implies, these stocks are volatile and risky.
+It’s easy to make mistakes that can cost you capital if you don’t do your research.
 And if you don’t cut losses quickly — my #1 rule — you can take yourself out of the game all too fast.

-Have you traded high-volatility penny stocks?
+What do you think about volatile penny stocks?
 Are you a fan?
-Leave a comment below and tell me why or why not.
+Leave a comment below and tell me what you think!